(Warning: Some links contain graphic descriptions and images.)

 While my ordination may be a milestone in my own spiritual life, more importantly it’s a significant event in the life of our faith community here at MHR.
 I’m a symbol.

 In 2006, Bromberger assisted openly gay Episcopal priest John Kirkley when he offered “the sacrament of the sick” at Most Holy Redeemer.
 Bromberger later moved to St. John the Apostle Church.
-He now is a frequent contributor to the gay newspaper The Bay Area Guardian where Bromberger offers book and movie reviews as well as articles about homosexuality, religion, and same-sex marriage.
-The Bay Area Guardian is the oldest continually published LGBT newspaper in the US.
+He now is a frequent contributor to the gay newspaper The Bay Area Reporter where Bromberger offers book and movie reviews as well as articles about homosexuality, religion, and same-sex marriage.
+The Bay Area Reporter is the oldest continually published LGBT newspaper in the US.
 The paper covers both national and local stories of interest to the LGBT community; a variety of companies advertise in the paper: from hospitals and high-end hotels to gay sex clubs and men offering “nude erotic massage.”

 I’m a Porn Star…is a documentary by Charlie David following the lives of four Internet gay pornographic stars who might seem like ordinary guys the rest of the time.
 We are given behind-the-camera insight into this $13 billion business, as well as several scenes of graphic sexuality.
 So if you have ever wondered what the real life of an adult entertainer might be, the ins and outs, the ups and downs, this might be that rare opportunity to take a look.
 9/4/14